sagemath/sagewiki_to_gh-2022-10-10/education6.md

  * We plan to have some rooms at [[http://www.uwmedicine.org/patient-resources/lodging/collegiana|The Collegianna]], but they cannot confirm those until we are closer to the event.
  * (2014/04/16) More lodging information will be coming soon.

+== Mailing Lists ==

+ * The mailing list for [[https://groups.google.com/forum/#!forum/sagedays58|Sage Days 58]],  will be used for Education Days 6 as well.
+Please add yourself to this list if you are not already on it.
+This will be the primary/only vehicle for announcements before and during the workshop, and last-minute changes during the week.

+ * There is also a list specifically for discussing [[http://groups.google.com/group/sage-edu|education and Sage]].

 == Participants ==

 To register, please add yourself alphabetically by last name.
 You need to request a Trac account to be able to login to the wiki - you can do that by following the instructions at the top of the page located [[http://trac.sagemath.org/sage_trac|here]].
 As a last resort, email Rob Beezer  at beezer@ups.edu and he'll add your name (please include a relevant web link, if available).